OpenMW/openmw/docs/source/reference/modding/settings/index.rst

 All settings described in this section are changed in ``settings.cfg``, located in your OpenMW user directory.
 See :doc:`../paths` for this location.

+When creating a new game based on the OpenMW engine, it may be desirable to change the default settings - the defaults are chosen for compatibility with Morrowind.
+This can be done by editing ``defaults.bin`` in the OpenMW installation directory without rebuilding OpenMW itself.
+If you're using a custom fork of OpenMW, ``files/settings-default.cfg`` in the source repository should be edited instead.
+To edit ``defaults.bin``, base64 decode it, make any changes, and then base64 encode it again.

+If you feel a need to edit the default settings for any other reason than when creating a new OpenMW-based game, you should not.
+We may be able to accommodate your desired workflow some other way if you make a feature request.

 Changing Settings
 #################